By Melissa Kandel

-The chance for Sunshine Kids to have a no-holds-barred, good time at the happiest place on earth is why we fundraise so tirelessly for the charity in the first place.
-It’s why we hold golf tournaments and chili cook-offs and gala events.
-Seeing photos of these kids having a blast on their adventures is good—no, it’s great—but hearing their unchecked laughter as they twirl in a raft down the Grizzly River Run is like getting to hold sunshine in your hand.
+The chance for Sunshine Kids to have a no-holds-barred, good time at the happiest place on Earth is why we fund raise so tirelessly for the charity in the first place.
+It’s why we organize golf tournaments and chili cook-offs and gala events.
+Seeing photos of these kids having a blast on their adventures is good—no, it’s great—but hearing their unchecked laughter as they twirl in a raft down the Grizzly River Run is like getting to hold sunshine in your hands.

 MELISSA KANDEL is the director of global communications, PR and digital media at Berkshire Hathaway HomeServices.
 Find her on Instagram: @melissakandel.